riadath/obsidian_notes/Python Chi-squared.md

 - The task required to edit the script from the response, when the user asked to change x label and y label.
 - Final response successfully removed the example usage parts
-- It unfortunately commented out the function call the user wanted
+- Replaced the `fit_and_plot` function's parameter like the user wanted
-- Only this mistake was done.
-Otherwise everything was as per user expectation
+- Perfect response
+- Added disclaimer about declaring variables from user dataset

 ### Style Rationale